DaleOrders/AWS-Study-Notes/README.md

 Private Key - Stored on local machine to initiate connection.
 Public Key - AWS places this key on the instance.

+If the instance has a public IPv4, you can login in the console with 'EC2 Instance Connect' or 'SSH Client'.
+If your instance has a private IPv4, then you can use 'Session Manager'

 ### 1.2.6.
 S3 (Default Storage Service)

 Global Storage platform.
 Runs from all regions and is a public service.